phone_androidVPN Rankings · Ireland

 Advertiser disclosure: we earn a commission when you buy a VPN through links on this page.
 This never affects our scores, rankings or order.

 Coverage and value fill out the table.
-Surfshark is the household pick — budget pricing, a Dublin server and, the clincher, unlimited simultaneous devices, so one plan blankets every phone, tablet and laptop in the house.
-IPVanish also runs unlimited devices with fast, battery-friendly WireGuard.
-CyberGhost and Proton VPN complete a top six whose Android apps we are happy to recommend.
+IPVanish is the household pick — budget pricing, a Dublin server and, the clincher, unlimited simultaneous devices with fast, battery-friendly WireGuard, so one plan blankets every phone, tablet and laptop in the house.
+CyberGhost and Proton VPN complete a top four whose Android apps we are happy to recommend.
 This guide is about wringing the most out of the platform — and steering you hard away from the one genuine Android trap: the flood of "free" VPN APKs built to sell your data.

 Android does more than an iPhone — here is the advantage